 Famous Songs Using 12 Bar Blues

-Not sure if you’ve heard a 12 Bar Blues song before?
+Not sure if you’ve heard 12 Bar Blues songs before?
 Actually, you probably have!
-The 12 bar blues is a prominent chord progression often used in rock and roll.
-I Feel Good by James Brown and Rock Around the Clock by Bill Haley are all examples of 12 bar blues progressions.
+12-bar is a prominent chord progression often used in rock and roll.
+I Feel Good by James Brown and Rock Around the Clock by Bill Haley are all song examples of 12-bar blues progressions.
 Other examples include Johnny B. Goode by Chuck Berry, Hound Dog by Elvis Presley and Ball and Biscuit by the White Stripes.

 What Makes It Work?